mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent-releases.md

 ## Version 3.1.7.0 (*March 31, 2025*)

 * Bug fixes for SharePoint, Confluence, Jira, and Enterprise Websites on-prem connectors.
-* Added support for using the URL of SharePoint items as the searchable item ID."
+* Added support for using the URL of SharePoint items as the searchable item ID.

 ## Version 3.1.4.0 (*January 13, 2025*)